julelang/jule/README.md

 <h2 id="documentations">Documentations</h2>

-All documentation about Jule is on the website. <br>
+All documentation about Jule and JuleC is on the website. <br>
 [See Documentations](https://jule-lang.github.io/website/pages/docs.html)

 <h2 id="os-support">OS Support</h2>

+> Compiler support available from the first stable release of JuleC.

 <table>
     <tr>